mrbooshehri/my_devops-journey/docker/README.md

 * A secure cluster
 * An orchestration engine

-On the clustering front, it gourps one or more docker nodes and lets you manage them as an encrypted distributed cluster.
+On the clustering front, it gorps one or more docker nodes and lets you manage them as an encrypted distributed cluster.

-On the 	the orchestration front, swarm exposes a ritch API that allows you to deploy and manage complicated microservices apps with ease.
+On the orchestration front, swarm exposes a ritch API that allows you to deploy and manage complicated microservice apps with ease.
 You can even perform rolling updates, rollback and scaling operations.

 ### Conceptes relating to docker swarm services

 * Node: A swarm consists of one or more docker nodes.
-These can be physical servers, VMs, Rasperry Pi's, or cloud instances.
-Nodes are configured as **manager** or **workder**.
+These can be physical servers, VMs, Raspberry Pi's, or cloud instances.
+Nodes are configured as **manager** or **worker**.

 	* Managers look after the control plane of the cluster, meaning things like the state of the cluster and dispatching tasks to the workers.